openlegend/core-rules/core/SRD.md

 ### Major Actions

 Major actions are what you take to get big things done in combat.
-Your major action can be taken to do any of the following:
+Your major action can be taken to do one of the following:

 -   Make a damaging attack